 Now once you acquire the ownership, it’s time to take full control of the files.
 You can do this by following these steps:

 - Right-click on the system32 folder and click on Properties.

 - Now click on Security and click on Edit to edit the properties.

-- Click on Add and add your username into the list and hit enter.
+- Click on Add and add your username to the list and hit enter.

 - Finally, highlight your Username from the list, click on Full Control, and hit Apply.

 If you do so, you should have full control of the files and folders.
 Now you can right-click on the folder and delete it without any error message or prompt.

 From Editor’s Desk